 - Private or referred clients

-- Fully Insured & Registered Integrative Counsellor/Therapist with the British Association of Counsellors and Psychotherapists (BACP) (My membership is for Adults & Children and Young People)
+- Fully Insured Integrative Counsellor/Therapist adhering to British Association of Counsellors and Psychotherapists (BACP) standards

 - Registered Social Worker with the Care Council for Wales